realnews-gateway/emergency-publishing-system/emergency-channel/ingest/README.md

    Raw content is received from one of the supported ingestion sources.

 2. **Initial Validation**
-   Basic checks ensure the content is well-formed and not obviously malicious.
+   Basic structural and safety checks ensure the content is well-formed and not obviously malicious.

 3. **Normalization**
    Content is converted into a consistent internal format for downstream modules.

-4. **Metadata Extraction**
+4. **Metadata Stripping**
-   Non-sensitive metadata (timestamps, source type, language) is extracted.
+   Sensitive or identifying metadata is removed or minimized.

 5. **Forwarding to Sanitizer**
-   The normalized content is passed to the Sanitizer module for deep cleaning and verification.
+   Normalized content is passed to the Sanitizer module for deep cleaning, verification, and transformation.

 The pipeline is deterministic and auditable.